benj-forster/Discord-Python-Library/.github/ISSUE_TEMPLATE/bug_report.md

 Bug Report
 ------------------------------------------
-About: Behaviour of Apollo Discord Library.
+Behaviour of Apollo Discord Library.

 **Please describe the problem you are having in as much detail as possible:**

 **Include a reproducible code sample here, if possible:**

 ```js